Appointments & Services

 Getting Started at CAPS

 CAPS takes a goal-focused and collaborative approach to mental health services.
 We strive to provide immediate, meaningful support from the very first meeting.
-CAPS uses a short-term counseling model, typically 1-8 sessions scheduled every other week.
+CAPS uses a short-term counseling model, scheduled every other week.
 Students seeking weekly, long term counseling will likely be referred off-campus.

 First time clients and returning clients must complete the CAPS Registration Forms each academic year prior to scheduling their first appointment.
 Clients returning from fall semester counseling will only need to submit an Updated Availability Form.